 - “This job requires periods of heavy lifting for most of the day.
 Are you able to do this?”

-When checking references, it is important to note that you cannot ask questions that you would not ask during the interview.
+It is important to note that you cannot ask questions that are illegal during any stage of the recruitment process including your interview or while conducting reference checks.
 For example, just as you cannot ask a candidate about a disability in the interview process, you cannot then ask their former employer, “How many sick days did they take last year?”
 However, you can ask if they were reliable and punctual.

 Making the offer